ssec/polar2grid/py/polar2grid/doc/source/scripts.rst

     calls and may fail if those files exist during processing.
-The two common methods for dealing with this are the ``-R`` command line option described below or creating a working directory for each new call to a glue script and removing it after copying or using the product files.
+The two common methods for dealing with this are the ``-R`` command line option described below or creating a working directory for each new call to a glue script and removing the working directory after copying or using the product files.

 .. note::